Evaluate your DynamoDB table's capacity mode - Amazon DynamoDB

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Evaluate your table capacity mode
+Evaluate your DynamoDB table's capacity mode

 This section provides an overview of how to select the appropriate capacity mode for your DynamoDB table.
 Each mode is tuned to meet the needs of a different workload in terms of responsiveness to change in throughput, as well as how that usage is billed.
 You must balance these factors when making our decision.